BIGJRA/BIGJRA.github.io/rejuv.md

 own tanky Ground types with Telluric Seeds and see what havoc they can wreak.
 One way or another you can overcome Flora once and for all!

-After the battle, heal up, because there's more…
+After the battle, heal up, because there's more...

 Head back to the top, then go up when you hear a sound at the skyview.
 After a few cutscenes, you'll enter a battle!
 There is a catch with this